goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 1. Go to the Site Canvases section of the Site tab
 2. Click the Plus Sign button next to Site Canvases
 3. Select Add Blank Site Canvas
-4. Change the Canvas name to "Wishlist" (double click New Site Canvas)
+4. Change the Canvas name to "Goodshuffle Wishlist Cart" (double click New Site Canvas)

+**IMPORTANT: This canvas name MUST EXACTLY MATCH the text in quotes on step 4 or the plugin WILL NOT WORK.
+We suggest copying and pasting the text (without the surrounding quotes) to ensure accuracy.**

 On the Canvas options (right side of screen), repeat the following steps for both the Mobile and Desktop tabs: